 - Will this processing actually help you achieve your purpose? - Is the processing proportionate to that purpose? - Can you achieve the same purpose without the processing? - Can you achieve the same purpose by processing less data, or by processing the data in another more obvious or less intrusive way?

-The processing is essential to the provision of legal services; without it I cannot offer legal services.
-This is the core of my practice, not an additional facet of it.
+The processing is essential to the provision of support services; without it we cannot offer support services to Members of Chambers, Pupils, Staff and our clients.
+This is the core of our operation, not an additional facet of it.